“The risk of embolization to the brain was significantly reduced with flow reversal compared with transfemoral CAS and on par with CEA.”

 –J Endovasc Ther 2017 Apr;24(2);265-270

 The PROOF Study* presents first in man results of the TCAR Procedure using the ENROUTE® Transcarotid Neuroprotection System in 75 patients.
-Zero primary endpoint events and surgical-like rate of new white lesions in the DW-MRI sub study.
+The PROOF Study delivered zero primary endpoint events and a surgical-like rate of new white lesions in the DW-MRI sub study.

 *J Vasc Surg 2011;54:1317-23

 No Primary Endpoint Events

 The PROOF Study demonstrated a 0% rate of major stroke, death and myocardial infarction through 30 days in 71 patients available for follow-up.
 The one minor stroke in the Study presented on the contralateral (opposite) side of the brain and was determined not to be related to the ENROUTE Neuroprotection System or the TCAR Procedure.
 Due to the small size and lower position of the surgical incision, a very low rate of cranial nerve injury was observed in 2 patients in the form of hoarseness.